wp-plugins/google-authenticator-per-user-prompt/tests/readme.txt

-There are a few environment specific configuration directives that need to be setup in order for the acceptance tests to work.
+There are a few environment specific details that need to be setup in order for the acceptance tests to work.

-1) The configuration values in the various Codeception config files must match the environment.
+1) The configuration values in the various Codeception config files must match the environment (e.g., database credentials, web server URL, etc).

 2) wp-config.php should define DB_NAME as 'wp_dev_tests' if $_SERVER['HTTP_USER_AGENT'] contains 'BrowserKit'
    or 'Guzzle', so that the test database will be used instead of the live one.